apache/flink/docs/content/docs/dev/table/config.md

 ### Overview

-When instantiating a `TableEnvironment`, `EnviromentSettings` can be used to pass the desired configuration for the current session, by passing a `Configuration` object to the `EnviromentSettings`.
+When instantiating a `TableEnvironment`, `EnvironmentSettings` can be used to pass the desired configuration for the current session, by passing a `Configuration` object to the `EnvironmentSettings`.

 Additionally, in every table environment, the `TableConfig` offers options for configuring the current session.